-I am a multipotentialite (aka polymath) and people leader who excels at creating and leading high performing teams, building efficient productivity systems, and developing innovative solutions to tough problems at the intersections of technology, engineering, and the arts.
+I am a polymath and a multipotentialite who excels at building and leading high performing teams, creating efficient productivity systems, and developing innovative solutions to tough problems at the intersections of technology, engineering, and the arts.

 September 2002 – Present (19 years)

 Started a self-sufficient consulting company specializing in web hosting,website design, back-end programming, and graphic design.

 Oct 2017 – April 2021 (3 years 6 months)

 Managed and mentored managers and leads in the Network Design, Training, Documentation, and Workflow Engineering teams.
 These teams analyze business processes and develop dashboards that monitor them, work with stakeholders to optimize their processes, document tasks/reference/concepts, build and deliver training, provide quality and feasibility checks at handoffs between technology, planning, and infrastructure organizations in the Networks division, and break down complex site architectures and network designs so that they can be efficiently built at scale.
 Helped create and execute the 3-5 year vision for Networks at Akamai.
 Provided subject matter expertise and insight in many internal technologies, and acted as a Product Manager in our scaled Agile implementation.

 Jan 2015 – Sep 2017 (2 yrs 9 mos)

 Managed and mentored the Network Design, Training, Documentation, and Workflow Engineering teams.
 Collectively, we continuously analyzed and optimized deployment workflows and architectures, then identified and communicated optimized standards and practices that reduced capital and operational expenses.
 Provided subject matter expertise and insight into many internal technologies.

 Manager, Network Infrastructure